sarwart/deterministic-vs-probabilistic/README.md

 One test phantom, with only one fiber connetcing a pair of region is also available.
 This could be used as a reference to deal with flipping (in case) caused by tractography algorithm.

 The datset provided is simulated with b-value=2000 s/mm2 and provided gradients.
 Rest of the parameters value can be found in the paper.
+Connectivity matrices and node parcellation (atlas.nii.gz) for mapping connetcome is also provided